nickw1/lilt/README.md

 Yet more public content.
 ```

+### Static files

+You can also include static files within your notes.
+For example you can include an image within your Markdown, or link to an HTML page.
+These need to be placed within a directory called `static` within your `RESOURCES` directory. *Currently you need to do this manually, i.e. save static content in the `static` folder, but it is planned to implement a static file upload facility*.

+To refer to a static file, use `/static/filename`, so for example if there is a file called `cats.jpg` which you want to include in your notes, you would use `/static/cats.jpg`.

 ## Users/students

 On the main page, students can signup for a random and anonymous 6-digit **user code**.
 This identifies them as a user and allows `lilt` to determine if they have answered exercises and whether the tutor has authorised their answers.